-But where to get such fear-inducing D&D miniatures, that are detailed and vicious enough to do the best D&D monsters justice?
-There’s a lot of options, and even veterans of miniature wargames might not know where to start when venturing into the expansive world of RPGs.
-But fret no more.
-We’re here to give a brief rundown of the best miniatures you can buy for your tabletop adventuring.
+There’s a lot of options, and even veterans of miniature wargames might not know where to start – but fret no more.
+We’re here to give a brief rundown of the best miniatures you can buy for your tabletop adventuring – including our picks for the best player character, monster, and NPC miniatures, weighing each option’s cost, quality, and overall value.

 So, let’s get rolling…

 Do I need to use miniatures?

-Let’s clear up one thing straight away: you don’t need miniatures to play D&D. If you’re comfortable roleplaying in the Theatre of the Mind, accustomed to using character counters on a D&D map, or used to whipping out a whiteboard for every encounter, miniatures can appear little more than an unnecessary expense.
+Let’s clear up one thing straight away: you don’t need miniatures to play D&D. If you’re comfortable roleplaying in the Theatre of the Mind, accustomed to using character counters on a DnD map, or used to whipping out a whiteboard for every encounter, miniatures can appear little more than an unnecessary expense.

-But if you’re keen to field more complex encounters, in which the relational position of characters and monsters is essential to player actions, and the movement of battle needs to be quickly and clearly visualised, miniatures provide a fitting way of recreating combat, without breaking the immersion of roleplay.
+But if you’re keen to field more complex encounters, in which the relational position of characters and DnD monsters is essential to player actions, and the movement of battle needs to be quickly and clearly visualised, miniatures provide a fitting way of recreating combat, without breaking the immersion of roleplay.
 See that rabid owlbear standing five feet away from your scrawny halfling rogue; watch in terror as the tentacular mind flayer appears on the field.

 When you do decide to jump aboard the miniatures train, some of these suggestions might prove handy.

 Nolzur’s Marvellous Miniatures

 If you’ve spent any time surfing the internet for D&D miniatures, chances are you very quickly came across Nolzur’s Marvellous Miniatures.
 Designed by Wizkids, and licensed by Wizards of the Coast, it’s the official line of D&D miniatures, and, for the most part, perfectly serviceable.

 Sold as singles, they’re intended to allow Dungeon Masters to pick up the player character, NPC, or monster miniatures relevant to their adventure.